top of page

 Background

-Experience across three continents, with a track record of blending deep research, policy analysis and narrative storytelling built on clever, stylish prose.
+Experience across three continents, with a track record of blending deep research, policy analysis and narrative storytelling built on clever, stylish prose, and with a strong, human-focused narrative focus.

-Contributed to regulation trackers on vaping, cannabis, and gene editing — tools used by regulators in both the U.S. and Europe.
-Conducted investigative work on the casino industry.
+Contributed to regulation trackers on vaping, cannabis, gene editing, and the platform economy — tools used by regulators in both the U.S. and Europe.
+Conducted investigative work on the gambling industry.

 Newspapers